lizmat/articles/5to6-classes.md

 and "`is required`").
 Inside the method, you can do all that you want to the attributes in the object.

-> Note that the `TWEAK` method is best a so-called `submethod`, which is
+> Note that the `TWEAK` method is best implemented as aa so-called
-> a special type of method that can only be executed by the class itself,
+> `submethod`.
+A `submethod` is a special type of method that can only be
-> and *not* by any subclass.
-In other words, this method has the visibility
+> executed on the class itself, and *not* on any subclass.
+In other words,i
-> of a `sub`routine.
+> this method has the visibility of a `sub`routine.

 Summary
 =======